In the rolling hills of the Western Highlands, Watertown is a north-western suburb of the city of Waterbury.

 The largest natural lake in Connecticut is within an easy drive to the north-west in Litchfield.

 This is the site of the Bantam Lake Ski Club, America’s oldest water ski club still in operation, founded back in 1958.
-The lake’s northern banks are protected by the conservation organization, the White Memorial Foundation, and provide a rich habitat for birdlife.

 11. Bantam Cinema

+Carry on past the lake and there’s a valuable piece of entertainment heritage at a red barn.
 This is the Bantam Cinema, claimed to be the oldest operating movie theater in the state.

-It opened as the Rivoli Theatre in 1927 although the projectors were bought from Winfield Scott Rogers, Chairman of the Bantam Ball Bearing Company, who had screened free movies to his employees since 1918.
-The Bantam Cinema now has thoroughly modern sound and projection systems and screens critically acclaimed and international movies not normally shown at multiplexes.
+It opened as the Rivoli Theatre in 1927 although the projectors were bought from Winfield Scott Rogers, Chairman of the Bantam Ball Bearing Company.
+He had screened free movies to his employees since 1918.

-A real bonus is the organic popcorn, which comes with real butter.
+Something that really won me over was the organic popcorn, which comes with real butter.

 12. Bellamy-Ferriday House and Garden

 Carolyn bequeathed the entirety of the property including its furnishings to Connecticut Landmarks.
+When I was in town, the house and garden were open for 90-minute tours, Thursday through Sunday.

 13. Flanders Nature Center